ferrumnet/gateway-backend/app/controllers/api/v1/README.md

 4. Performs a database lookup using `db.GasFees.findOne(filter)` to fetch the relevant gas fees data.
 5. Returns the fetched data wrapped in a `http200` response with the gas fees included in the response body.

-Code Snippet:

-typescript

-Copy code

-`router.get("/:chainId", async (req: any, res: any) => {
-var filter: any = { type: "general" };

-if (req.params.chainId) {
-filter.chainId = req.params.chainId;
-}

-if (req.query.type) {
-filter.type = req.query.type;
-}

-let gasFees = await db.GasFees.findOne(filter);

-return res.http200({
-gasFees: gasFees,
-});
-});`

-This structure and functionality allow API users to query for gas fees data based on blockchain ID and the type of fee information they need, making it a crucial component for applications that deal with blockchain transactions and require up-to-date gas cost information.

 # networks.ts

 1. GET '/' Route